-You have a part interest in property, for example, if you have a net profits interest.
+You have a part interest in the production from a property if you have a net profits interest in the property.
 To figure the share of production for your net profits interest, you must determine your percentage participation (as measured by the net profits) in the gross revenue from the property.
 To figure this percentage, you divide the income you receive for your net profits interest by the gross revenue from the property.

 Example.
 John Oak owns oil property in which Paul Elm owns a 20% net profits interest.
 During the year, the property produced 10,000 barrels of oil, which John sold for \$200,000.
-John had expenses of \$90,000 attributable to the property.
+John had expenses of \$90,000 at tributable to the property.
 The property generated a net profit of \$110,000.
 Paul received income of \$22,000 (\$110,000 \times .20) for his net profits interest.